jacobhirschberg/SedCas/README.md

 ## How to install and run

 Pyhton has to be installed to run the codes.
-To make sure it works correctly, it is easiest to install Anaconda and create an environment with the right packages from the `.yml` file.
+To make sure it works correctly, it is easiest to install Anaconda and create an environment with the right packages from the `.yml` file (use `sedcas_win.yml` for Windows OS).
 To this end, in a command-line interpreter, change the working directory to where you saved this project and run the following:

 `$ conda env create -f sedcas.yml`